Loading...

 Add Protein

-Incorporate a source of protein, such as Greek yogurt or a scoop of protein powder, into your smoothie.
-This can help slow down the absorption of sugars.
+Incorporate a source of protein such as Greek yogurt, cottage cheese, or a scoop of protein powder into your smoothie.
+Protein can help slow down the digestion process and reduce spikes in blood sugar.

 Include Healthy Fats

-Add a tablespoon of almond butter, chia seeds, or flaxseeds to your smoothie.
-Healthy fats can help stabilize blood sugar levels.
+Add a tablespoon of nut butter or a small amount of avocado to the smoothie.
+Healthy fats can help moderate blood sugar levels by slowing carbohydrate absorption.

 Incorporate Fiber